Known for their ability to take an advantage of an enemy’s weakness, Rogues use

 Select two Weapon Skills to gain proficiency in as you level up:

-and the other must be Archery, Firearm, or Throwing.
+at least one must be Archery, Firearm, or Throwing.

 Skills Beyond 1st Level: You gain 1 SP every time you level up.